gudaleon/alexneumann/README.md

 ### I. Artificial Intelligence (AI) & Advanced Computing
 *Leveraging AI as a "scientific collaborator" to optimize environmental intelligence and resource management.*

-#### Multimodal AI and Sustainable Informatics
-I develop **multimodal AI models** that integrate heterogeneous data streams—structured sensors, time-series signals, drone/satellite imagery, and natural language.
-Aligned with the **Sustainable AI** mandate, my research focuses on model compression techniques (pruning, quantization) to enable high-performance neural networks on low-power hardware for remote, edge-based ecological monitoring.

 #### AI-Enabled Decision Support
 Developing basin-scale data-driven frameworks that utilize AI to identify "hot spots" and define **credible loading envelopes**.
-This work aligns with the CET priority for **AI-enabled decision support systems** in critical infrastructure and natural resource protection.
+This work aligns with the demand for **AI-enabled decision support systems** in critical infrastructure and natural resource protection.

 ---